cdreier/DinoPoker/README.md

 ### Building

 To run the server i use the [headless server binary](https://godotengine.org/download/server).
+Download the latest version, check if it is still the version in the docker file `CMD [ "./Godot_v3.2.1-stable_linux_server.64" ]`.
-You need to export the server as .pck, into the server folder.
+Now you need to export the server project as .pck, into the server folder.

-Now you can start the server binary.
+Now you can start the server binary, or build the docker image.

 ## Assets